mmeronijrc/AgML-CY-Bench/README.md

 ## AgML Crop Yield Forecasting
 The objective of AgML Crop Yield Forecasting task is to create a benchmark to compare models for crop yield forecasting across countries and crops.
 The models and forecasts can be used for food security planning or famine early warning.
-The benchmark is called CY-Bench (crop yield benchmark).
+The benchmark is called CYbench (crop yield benchmark).

 ### Table of contents
 * [Overview](#overview)